 Introduction

+HQS NMR Tool is the first package in the HQStage module HQS Spectrum Tools.
 With HQS NMR you can calculate and analyze NMR spectra for molecules or other spin systems.
-HQS NMR offers different solvers to obtain NMR spectra.
-The tool is a Python-based library with a cloud frontend and python API and uses RUST and C++ components for performance critical calculations.
+The tool is a Python-based library with a python API and uses RUST and C++ components for performance critical calculations.

 If you are interested in the theory behind NMR or the math of how to calculate NMR spectra, take a look at the sections NMR and Math.